-Indoo Ki Jawani: Kiara Advani's First Look Is Making Us Curious For The Film!
+Indoo Ki Jawani: Kiara Advani’s First Look Is Making Us Curious About The Film!

 After the blockbuster success of her last release, 'Kabir Singh', Kiara Advani's next is 'Indoo Ki Jawani' where she will be essaying the titular role.
 The film stars Aditya Seal as the male lead.
 'Indoo Ki Jawani' has already hit the shooting floors in Lucknow and now, the makers have unveiled Kiara's first look from the film.